wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

 Can you select a subnet when provisioning...?

-## Domain joining VMs
+## Domain join VMs

-To domain join the VMs you create, select yes and specify the full Active Directory domain name to join like contoso.com.
+To domain join the VMs you create, you need to specify the full Active Directory domain name to join like contoso.com.
 If you've set up a test environment with Azure AD DS, use the DNS domain name that's on the properties page for Azure AD DS like adds-contoso.onmicrosoft.com.

 You'll need to specify an Administrator account so the provisioning process can join the VMs to the domain.
 This account needs to be assigned to the Active Directory Domain administrator role.

 ## Assign application groups

-PS for desktop app group - what's the command for this?

-UI for remote app group

-Mention what happens if they're assigned to both.
+You can assigned a user or group to both a desktop application group and a RemoteApp applicaton group in the same host pool.
+However, users can only launch one type of application group per session.

+If a user or group is assigned to multiple remoteapp application groups within the same host pool, they'll see all the applications published with those application groups.

+You can assign remoteapp application groups to users or groups in the Azure portal.

+To assign a desktop application group, use the following Azure PowerShell command.

 ## Set up test environment with Azure AD DS

 Include?
 Or include with prepare module?
+(Needs polish if we include and maybe it's a unit before the next unit or in previous module)

 1. Used free trial account/VS subscription & tenant.
 2. Created separate user account and password in Azure AD (hannahj)